Screen Time & Electronics

 TV and video game violence can affect how a child feels toward life and other people.

 Viewing excessive violence may cause a child to be overly fearful about personal safety and the future.
 TV and video violence may numb the sympathy a child normally feels toward victims of human suffering.
 Young children may be more aggressive in their play after watching real or virtual violence.

 Be a good example.

 As a parent, limit your media use (Smartphone, TV, Video gaming, Tablet, Computer).
 Your children are watching you.

 Avoid buying a video game console for your child prior to 8 years of age, and then limit its use.
 The younger a child begins playing video games, the more attractive it will become.
-Don’t give your children their own tablet for play.
+Don’t give your children their own tablet for play until age 10 or later.
 Instead, designate a tablet for the whole family to use

 Encourage active alternatives to game playing,

 Encourage shooting baskets outside rather than playing it on the video screen.